Film colorization: Digital colorization

-British photo colorizer Tom Marshall has digitally colorized various historical subject matters including slavery, the Holocaust, the First World War, Victorian London, and the Suffrage movement.

 Uses of colorization

 Partial colorization

 The earliest form of colorization introduced limited color into a black-and-white film using dyes, as a visual effect.
 The earliest Edison films, most notably the Annabelle Serpentine Dance series, were also the earliest examples of colorization, done by painting aniline dyes onto the emulsion.

 Around 1905, Pathé introduced Pathéchrome, a stencil process that required cutting one or more stencils for each film frame with the aid of a reducing pantograph.

 In 1916, the Handschiegl Color Process was invented for Cecil B. DeMille's film Joan the Woman (1917).
 Another early example of the Handschiegl process can be found in Phantom of the Opera (1925), in which Lon Chaney's character can be seen wearing a bright-red cape while the rest of the scene remained monochrome.
 The scene was toned sepia, and then the cape was painted red, either by stencil or by matrix.
 Then, a sulfur solution was applied to everything but the dyed parts, turning the sepia into blue tone.
 The process was named after its inventor, Max Handschiegl.
 This effect, as well as a missing color sequence, were recreated in 1996 for a Photoplay Productions restoration by computer colorization (see below).

 Partial colorization has also been utilized on footage shot in color to enhance commercials and broadcast television to further facilitate the director's artistic vision.
 As an example, Cerulean Fx provided partial colorization for Dave Matthews Band's music video The Space Between as well as Outkast's music videos Bombs Over Baghdad and Roses.